 In vehicles with automatic transmissions, a metal disc called a flexplate, connects the crankshaft to the torque converter.

-So, a flexplate, as the name implies, serves as a flex-shock device; between the torque converter and the engine crankshaft.
+So, a flexplate, as the name implies, serves as a flex-shock device; between the torque converter and the engines crankshaft.

 A flexplate consists of a steel circular disk with perforated holes.
 And, is also balanced to improve, smooth running.
 Consequently, flexing allows it to respond to small differences of alignment, between the engine and the transmission.

-Flexplates actually consist of two parts.
-The flexplate and the ring gear, fitted to the outside of it.
+However, a flexplate, actually consist of two parts.
+The flex-plate and the ring gear, fitted to the outside of it.

-The starter motor, engages this ring gear to start the engine.
-There may be times that you have to remove it.
-But, if you have to remove the flexplate, it must go back on the same way.
+So, the starter motor engages, with this ring gear to start the engine.
+Consequently, there may be times that you have to remove it.
+But, if you do, it must go back on the same way.
 Because, balancing is very important.

 - Out of balance engine or torque converter.